Maalavidaa saturated abstract editions—signals demand for collectible releases

 Should I watch artists or products?

-Both can be useful.
+Both can help.
 Watch products for availability and artists for future releases.